rayglover-ibm/openblas-ci/README.md

 )
 ```

 To make sure you always use an up to date bootstrap, you could use CMake to download it at configuration time.
-A full working example of this is available [here](https://github.com/rayglover-ibm/sparse-solvers/blob/211bec856659b0ab68352e0eb27c71f8f8aff364/cmake/BlasUtils.cmake)
+A full working example of this is available [here](https://github.com/rayglover-ibm/sparse-solvers/blob/211bec856659b0ab68352e0eb27c71f8f8aff364/cmake/BlasUtils.cmake).
+Alternatively, you could include this repository as a git submodule in the repository containing yout project.

 ## Bazel support